dotlang/language/README.md

 - **Version 0.6**: Jan 18, 2017 - Cleanup, introduce object type and changed exception handling mechanism.
 - **Version 0.7**: Feb 19, 2017 - Fully qualified type name, more consistent templates, `::` operator and `any` keyword, unified enum and union, `const` keyword
 - **Version 0.8**: May 3, 2017 - Clarifications for exception, Adding `where` keyword, explode operator, Sum types, new notation for hash-table and changes in defining tuples, removed `const` keyword, reviewed inheritance notation.
-- **Version 0.9**: ?? ?? ???? - Define notation for tuple without fields names, hashmap, extended explode operator, refined notation to catch exception using `//` operator, clarifications about empty types and inheritance.
+- **Version 0.9**: ?? ?? ???? - Define notation for tuple without fields names, hashmap, extended explode operator, refined notation to catch exception using `//` operator, clarifications about empty types and inheritance, updated templates to use empty types instead of where and moved `::` and `any` to core functions and types.

 ## Introduction
 ## Code organization